Open-Systems-Pharmacology/OSPSuite-R/README.md

 - [R6](https://github.com/r-lib/R6)

 ## Under Windows
 The release version of the package comes as a binary *.zip file together with the installation of the OSPS and can be found in the installation folder of the OSPS (default: `C:\Program Files\Open Systems Pharmacology\ospsuite_X.X.X.zip`).
 The package `rClr` can be downloaded from [here](https://github.com/Open-Systems-Pharmacology/rClr/releases) and installed from binary *.zip.
-The package `R6` can be isntalled from CRAN.
+The package `R6` can be installed from CRAN.

 ```
 # Install dependencies